Grunge: Role of women

 Many all-female or woman-led bands are associated with grunge including L7, Lunachicks, Dickless, 7 Year Bitch, the Gits, Courtney Love's band Hole, and Babes in Toyland.
 VH1 writer Dan Tucker described L7 as an "all-female grunge band [that] emanated from the fertile L.A. underground scene and [which] had strong ties with ...
 Black Flag and could match any male band in attitude and volume."
 Grunge was also closely linked with Riot Grrrl, an underground feminist punk movement.

 Riot Grrrl pioneer and Bikini Kill frontwoman Kathleen Hanna was the source for the name of Nirvana's 1991 breakthrough single, "Smells Like Teen Spirit", a reference to a deodorant marketed specifically to young women.
-Notable women instrumentalists include the bassists D'arcy Wretzky and Melissa Auf der Maur from the Smashing Pumpkins, and drummers Patty Schemel of Hole and Lori Barbero of Babes in Toyland.
 The inclusion of women instrumentalists in grunge is notable, because professional women instrumentalists are uncommon in most rock genres.

 Bam Bam, formed in Seattle in 1983, was fronted by an African American woman named Tina Bell, breaking the norm of what was predominantly a White dominated scene.
 Bam Bam also included future Soundgarden and Pearl Jam drummer Matt Cameron.
-Kurt Cobain was a roadie for Bam Bam before he was famous and was also a fan of the band.
+Kurt Cobain was a roadie for Bam Bam before he was famous; he was also a fan of the band.
 Bell died in 2012.
 Observers have speculated that the lack of recognition in her lifetime as one of the progenitors of grunge music was due to sexism and racism.